redl-m/Emotion-Detection/README.md

 ### Data

-datasets.py expects to find the two folder with test and training data to be found in: root/data, which should contain two folders - test and train - received from [kaggle's FER-2013 dataset](https://www.kaggle.com/datasets/msambare/fer2013).
+datasets.py expects to find the two folders with test and training data to be found in: root/data, which should contain two folders - test and train - received from [kaggle's FER-2013 dataset](https://www.kaggle.com/datasets/msambare/fer2013).

 ### Development server